Enrollment

 6 comparable other schools (grades Mixed) serving the same city.

 Magic City Acceptance Academy has 345 students enrolled.
-It is a other school in Birmingham, AL.
+It is a public school in Birmingham, AL.

 35.5% of students at Magic City Acceptance Academy are eligible for free lunch, compared to the Alabama average of 58.8%.

-The largest demographic group at Magic City Acceptance Academy is White at 53.0%.
-The school serves a diverse student body in Birmingham, AL.
+The largest demographic group at Magic City Acceptance Academy is White at 53.0% of enrollment, in Birmingham, AL. Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 61.4/100.

-Magic City Acceptance Academy has a Resource Investment Index of 55/100 (C) based on 3 factors: student-teacher ratio, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Magic City Acceptance Academy has a Resource Investment Index of 55/100 (higher reported resources relative to schools nationally) based on 3 factors: student-teacher ratio, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).